 I am passionate about helping clients customize their estate plans in order to achieve their vision for their families and future generations.

 Michelle is a volunteer and mentor with the DePaul Alumni Sharing Knowledge (ASK) Program.
 She also serves on the Board of Directors for the DuPage Symphony Orchestra, and she is a member of the Lyons Township Dog Training Club.
-Michelle is an active advocate for animal welfare, and enjoys volunteering with local animal shelters and rescue organizations.

 Michelle is a published author on choice-of-law issues in Texas, and she has also co-authored articles on estate planning, spoliation of evidence, and sanctions.